 The Sustainability Office fosters a culture of sustainability at UCSC by actively engaging students, staff, faculty and community members through education, leadership development, institutional change and behavioral transformation.
 Learn more at the website.

 The UC Santa Cruz Campus Sustainability Plan Fellows program serves as a student employment funding mechanism to support departments in their implementation of projects and programs that forward the Goals, Strategies, and Actions identified in the 2017-22 Campus Sustainability Plan.
 Learn more on the Funding page.

-Visit the Progress Report to review updates on year-one actions in the 2017-2018 academic year.
+Visit the Progress Report to review updates on actions from 2017-2022.